John Menzel, J.D.

 - Argued more than 100 appeals before the New Jersey Superior Court’s Law and Appellate Divisions and New Jersey Supreme Court.

 - Prepared writs of habeas corpus in Federal District Court for the District of New Jersey and Federal Court of Appeals for the Third Circuit.

-- Instructed lawyers and laypersons on drunk driving laws, breath testing instrumentation, and trial techniques at 183 seminars in New Jersey, Massachusetts, Alabama, Texas, Nevada, Georgia, Louisiana, and California.
+- Instructed lawyers and laypersons on drunk driving laws, breath testing instrumentation, and trial techniques at 260 seminars in New Jersey, Massachusetts, Alabama, Texas, Nevada, Georgia, Louisiana, California, and virtually.

-- Board certified in DUI Defense by the National Association for DUI Defense in 2013, the only New Jersey attorney to be so recognized.
+- Board certified in DUI Defense by the National College for DUI Defense in 2013, the first New Jersey attorney to be so recognized.

 - Certified to administer National Highway Traffic Safety Administration DWI Detection and Standardized Field Sobriety Testing methods.

 - Certified in the operation of the Alcotest 7110 MK-III-C by manufacturer Drager Safety, Inc. in December 2008.